Glossop Tramways

 Glossop Tram conductor 1912 1913

-A blow-up of the above photo showing details of the conductor's uniform; he is Employee No 15.
-By this time, the uniform had clearly changed to a more traditional single-breasted design with epaulettes and upright collars; the latter carried the same insignia as previous designs, employee number on the bearer's left-hand side and system initials on the right.
+An enlargement of the above photograph showing details of the conductor's uniform; he is Employee No 15.
+By this time, the uniform had clearly changed to a single-breasted design with epaulettes and stand-up collars; the latter carried the same insignia as previous designs, i.e., employee number on the bearer's left-hand side and company initials on the right.

 Glossop Tramways Tram No 3 and crew